digital-wolf-farm/html-css-style-guide/style/styleguide.md

     * There is no black- or whitelist of media feature names or their combinations with values.
 All provided by CSS are allowed - rules NOT USED:
         `"media-feature-name-allowed-list": []`
         `"media-feature-name-disallowed-list": []`
-        `"media-feature-name-value-allowed-list": []`
+        `"media-feature-name-value-allowed-list": []`.
-    * There is no custom media query names pattern defined - rule NOT USER: `"custom-media-pattern": ""`
+    * There is no custom media query names pattern defined - rule NOT USER: `"custom-media-pattern": ""`.

 2. Scheme of media features:
     * No space inside parentheses - rule: `"media-feature-parentheses-space-inside": "never"`.
     * Space after NOT before colon - rules:
         `"media-feature-colon-space-after": "always"`
-        `"media-feature-colon-space-before": "never"`
+        `"media-feature-colon-space-before": "never"`.

         Example:
         ```css